sijan204025/Mobile-COD/README.md

 If you use this code, data, or models in your research, please cite:

-**Md Mehady Hasan, Caikou Chen, Abdul Ghafar, "Mobile-COD: Boundary-Guided Lightweight Framework for Real-Time Camouflaged Object Detection on Mobile Platforms," *The Visual Computer*, 2026.**
+**Md Mehady Hasan, Caikou Chen, Abdul Ghafar, "Mobile-COD: Boundary-Guided Lightweight Framework for Real-Time Camouflaged Object Detection on Mobile Platforms," *Multimedia systems*, 2026.**

 ---